cdot/HSAC/sensors/README.md

 # Sensors

-An ultra-light web server designed to be run on a Raspberry Pi with DHT11, DS18B20, and a PC817 power sensor, all attached to GPIO.
+This is an ultra-light web server, designed to be run on a Raspberry Pi with DHT11, DS18B20, and a PC817 power sensor, all attached to GPIO.

 On receipt of an AJAX request the server reads a sensor and reports the